griffithlab/civic-docs/docs/curating/evidence.rst

    * - Unknown
      - A variant that cannot be precisely defined by gain-of-function, loss-of-function, or unaltered function.

 Functional Evidence Items may be used to support certain ACMG codes (e.g. PM1).
 In these cases, the ACMG code should be listed in the Evidence Statement along with a brief justification for its inclusion.

-In some cases, Functional Evidence Items may appear as supporting evidence for a Predisposing Assertion, for instance in support of a PM1 evidence code.
+Functional Evidence Items may appear as supporting evidence for  Predisposing Assertions.

 Curation Scenarios
 ~~~~~~~~~~~~~~~~~~